facebook/hhvm/README.md

 # HipHop for PHP

 HipHop is a source code transformer which transforms PHP source code into highly optimized C++ and then compiles it using g++.
+Currently supported platforms are Linux and FreeBSD.
+There is no OS X support.

 * [Developer Mailing List](http://groups.google.com/group/hiphop-php-dev)
 * [Wiki](http://wiki.github.com/facebook/hiphop-php)